splunk/splunk-sdk-python/README.md

 Here's what you need to get going with the Splunk Enterprise SDK for Python.

-* Python 2.7+ and Python 3.
+* Python 2.7+ or Python 3.7.

-  The Splunk Enterprise SDK for Python has been tested with Python v2.7 and v3.5.
+  The Splunk Enterprise SDK for Python has been tested with Python v2.7 and v3.7.

 * Splunk Enterprise